 You’re spoilt for choices when it comes to food in Truro.
 Sabzi Deli is run by Masterchef finalist Kate Atlee and serves fresh juices and healthy salads.
 Sams in the City is also a popular spot serving fresh fish and local meats.

-Head to The Office Nightclub if you’re looking for an evening out or stop off at On The Rocks, a classy cocktail bar where you can spend a few hours unwinding.
+Head to The Office Nightclub if you’re looking for an evening out or stop off at one of the classy cocktail bars where you can spend a few hours unwinding.
 Newquay is around 13 miles away and has a large selection of nightclubs open until the early hours.